 In years past, seeing a plastic surgeon for facial rejuvenation often required a commitment to full facial surgery and an extensive recovery.
 Today, our goals and ability to recover are different.
-Many plastic surgery patients considering a neck lift procedure here in Dallas, TX are more comfortable with localized and focal changes and less dramatic and noticeable transformations.
+Many plastic surgery patients considering a neck lift here in Dallas and Frisco, TX, are more comfortable with localized and focal changes and less dramatic and noticeable transformations.

-This has led to an increased demand for office-based procedures to enhance facial appearance attempting to avoid surgery.
+This has led to an increased demand for office-based, nonsurgical procedures to enhance facial appearance attempting to avoid surgery.
 Unfortunately, these devices have not lived up to the hype surrounding them.
 We have tried very hard to critically assess these devices objectively to determine a few things:

 - Do they work?